Postrediori/EnhancedAntennaStatus/README.md

 ## Description

-UI util that checks modem status.
+UI util that checks modem status and shows history bar plot of signal strength parameters.
+This data may be helpful during precise antenna pointing or positioning the modem when using internal antenna only.

 ![Dashboard with Netgear modem](images/ac785s.png)